layer5io/istio-service-mesh-workshop/lab-3/README.md

-# lab 3 - Deploy Sample Bookinfo app
+# Lab 3 - Deploy Sample Bookinfo app

 To play with Istio and demonstrate some of it's capabilities we will deploy the sample BookInfo application which comes as part of the Istio package.